bioperl/bioperl.github.io/howtos/Feature-Annotation.md

 my $seq_object = $seqio_object->next_seq;
 ```

-*Note* `$seq_object` is an object.
-A object, such as would be returned from a
-fasta file, does not have associated feature or annotation objects (see Table 6 below).

 Now that we have a sequence object in hand we can examine its features and annotations.

 Getting the Features